awsdocs/aws-secrets-manager-docs/doc_source/tutorials_basic.md

 ## Step 2: Retrieve a secret<a name="tutorial-basic-step2"></a>

 Now that you've stored a secret, you can retrieve it from Secrets Manager using the console\.
-For other ways of retrieving secrets, see [Retrieve secrets from AWS Secrets Manager](retrieving-secrets.md)\.
+For other ways of retrieving secrets, see [Retrieve secrets from AWS Secrets Manager in code](retrieving-secrets.md)\.

 **To retrieve a secret**